ArduPilot/ardupilot_wiki/common/source/docs/common-telemetry-xbee.rst

-for the ground station and one for the vehicle) along with two different adapter boards.  `One with a USB connection <https://www.sparkfun.com/products/11812>`__ for the ground station computer and `another with a serial connection <https://www.sparkfun.com/products/11373>`__ which can be connected to the flight controller as shown above.
+for the ground station and one for the vehicle) along with two different adapter boards.  `One with a USB connection <https://www.sparkfun.com/products/11812>`__ for the ground station computer and `another with a serial connection <https://www.sparkfun.com/products/11373>`__ which can be connected to the autopilot as shown above.

 Configuration
 =============

-Click on the diagram at the top of this page to see the individual wire connections that must be made between the flight controller and Xbee module.
+Click on the diagram at the top of this page to see the individual wire connections that must be made between the autopilot and Xbee module.
 Note that in the diagram above only 4 wires are connected (GND, 5V, Transmit, Receiver).
 The CTS and RTS (Ready-to-send) pins are left unconnected because although connecting them should improve the data